nlenevez/phpipam-sync/DEPLOYMENT.md

 ## Part 1 — each subordinate

 Repeat for every site.
 Nothing here differs between them except names.

+> **If the data currently exists only on the master** and these instances
+> are empty, seed each one first — see [FILL.md](FILL.md).
+It runs the
+> same two scripts in the opposite direction, once per section, and ends
+> with the check that the first forward sync is a no-op.
+Come back here
+> afterwards.

 ### 1.1 Create the API app (read-only)